Camble/LiveryLink/README.md

 # Livery Link

 > [!IMPORTANT]
-> From v0.22.0, releases of Livery Link will include a zipped folder to make installation easier.
-If you are on v0.19.0 or earlier, you will need to manually update to the newer version before the auto-updater will handle this new folder structure.
+> The updater included with v0.23.0 has bug, which prevents it from launching.
+If you are still on v0.23.0, you will need to manually update to the newer version.
+Please go to [Releases](https://github.com/Camble/LiveryLink/releases) to find the latest version.

 ## Requirements